 一片叶子落下来 The Fall of Freddie the Leaf is a beautiful, comforting story about finding purpose and accepting the seasons of life.
-This simple-appearing picture book has a deeper meaning that children and adults of all ages can appreciate, definitely a favorite for both my daughter and myself.
+This simple-appearing picture book has a deeper meaning that children and adults of all ages can appreciate, definitely a favorite for me and daughter.

 I’ll first share our review of 一片叶子落下来 Fall of Freddie the Leaf, including my 6-year-old daughter’s perspective.
 Then I’ll show a few hands-on activities that we have done to supplement the reading.

 This post may have some affiliate links.
 If you click an affiliate link and make a purchase, I earn a small commission which supports my blog and free printables at no additional cost to you.
 Please see the disclosure policy for details.